PeskyTech/.github/profile/README.md

 We create very pesky technologies here!

 ## Notable projects
-1. PeskyBot<br>A discord bot powered by PeskyAI that learns based on messages sent in the Discord server.
+1. PeskyBot: A discord bot powered by PeskyAI that learns based on messages sent in the Discord server.
-2. PeskyAI<br>The AI behind Pesky AI, written fully in TypeScript (for some reason), but very high performance.
+2. PeskyAI: The AI behind Pesky AI, written fully in TypeScript (for some reason), but very high performance.